-It’s a fact that women in New Zealand are starting to have children later in their lives than in previous years.
-What hasn’t changed however, is the fact that women’s fertility declines as they age.
-While social reasons aren’t the only possible cause for pursuing egg freezing, they are becoming more common motivators as women increasingly find themselves ready to have a family later in life.
+It’s a fact that New Zealanders are starting to have children later in their lives than in previous years.
+What hasn’t changed however, is that your fertility declines as you age.
+While social reasons aren’t the only possible cause for pursuing egg freezing, they are becoming more common motivators.

 Back in 2014, both Apple and Facebook brought egg freezing to the forefront when they announced they would pay for their female employees who chose to undergo the procedure, as a strategy to attract more women workers.